 One of the great things about this creek is that even if you don’t intend to, you’ll likely run into salmon no matter where you choose to fish.
 Stick closer to Lake Ontario for better steelhead runs, but again, be prepared for crowds at the state park and marinas.

 There is limited access at the mouth of the river where it meets the lake.
 Those who come for Oak Orchard usually find themselves finding better wading options in Marsh Creek, but there is plenty of shoreline access on Oak Orchard Creek, as well.
 Marsh Creek has several areas with shoreline and bank access on both sides.

-Everyone will tell you that the popular areas are also the best areas, so this is a destination where you’ll have to be ready to join the masses.
+Everyone will tell you that the popular areas are also the best areas, so this is a fly fishing destination where you’ll have to be ready to join the masses.
 However, if you are, you’ll find great catches throughout the length of the creek.

 Best Time to Fish Oak Orchard Creek